 Anaheim is a mid-sized city, but it boasts the culture and excitement of California’s major metros.

 Known for family-friendly attractions like Disneyland® Park and Disney California Adventure® Park, Anaheim also offers delightful options for all travelers.
 From delicious cuisine at the Anaheim Packing House, to an ice-cold beer at the Packard Building, a visit to Anaheim’s historical Packing District is a can’t miss.

 But that’s not all!
 The choices for dining in Anaheim cover cuisines from around the world and the craft brewing scene here is among the most dynamic on the West Coast.

 Shopping in Anaheim offers more than your usual pacing through ordinary malls.
 The Anaheim GardenWalk is part shopping center, part green promenade, perfect for taking in the California sun.
-And if you’re looking for your favorite brands at a great price, the Outlets at Orange are the place to be.

 The Beautiful Outdoors

 In addition to its vibrant city life, Anaheim is close to beautiful beaches and snowy mountaintops.
 And though it’s near two of America’s largest cities, you don’t have to go anywhere else to find inspiring scenery.

 Within Anaheim city limits, visitors can find a river, lakes and mountain foothills.
 Anaheim is also home to many great parks and nature areas where travelers can get a breath of fresh air.
 Walk along the Santa Ana River where locals can often be found fishing or jogging.
 Alongside the river is Yorba Linda Regional Park, which features four lakes, and hundreds of picnic tables offering opportunities for water recreation or just a contemplative escape.